Bryan-254/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 Update the class Base by adding the class method def save_to_file(cls, list_objs): that writes the JSON string representation of list_objs to a file:
 - list_objs is a list of instances who inherits of Base - example: list of Rectangle or list of Square instances
 - If list_objs is None, save an empty list
-- The filename must be: <Class name>.json - example: Rectangle.json
+- The filename must be: {Class name}.json - example: Rectangle.json
 - You must use the static method to_json_string (created before)
 - You must overwrite the file if it already exists